Texas Drug Statistics

 The Five Most Common Drug Addictions

 This data comes from people ages 12 and over who sought treatment for substance abuse in recent years.
-These are the five most prevalent drug addictions reported from those seeking treatment in Texas:
+These are the five most prevalent drug addictions reported in Texas:

-1. Alcohol – With more than 10,000 people reporting addiction to alcohol, it’s the most widely addictive substance in Texas.
-There’s no doubt that the ease of finding and purchasing alcohol plays a role in how prevalent it is as a drug.
+1. Alcohol – With more than 10,000 people reporting addiction to alcohol, it’s the most widely abused substance in Texas.
+There’s no doubt that the ease of finding and purchasing alcohol plays a role in its high potential for addiction.

-2. Heroin – Over 6500 people reported an addiction to heroin in Texas.
+2. Heroin – Over 6,500 people reported addiction to heroin in Texas.
 This is an alarming statistic considering that heroin is arguably the most lethal illicit drug on the list.

-3. Other Opiates – With over 2200 instances of addiction reported in Texas, other opiates such as codeine and morphine were the next most commonly abused.
+3. Other Opiates – With over 2,200 instances of addiction reported in Texas, other opiates such as codeine and morphine were the next most commonly abused drug.
 Note that this also includes prescribed opiates such as Fentanyl.

-4. Cocaine – As one of the drugs that’s most heavily trafficked across the border, cocaine is a major problem in our communities.
-Cocaine is a highly addictive substance and over 3000 people reported an addiction to cocaine in 2015.
+4. Cocaine – A drug that’s frequently trafficked across the border, cocaine is a major problem in our communities.
+It’s a highly addictive substance and over 3,000 Texans reported addiction to cocaine.

 Drug Overdose Deaths by County from 2014-2016